 Pre-reqs: Confident to move around on grade 2 white water.

 Duration: 2 days

-Groups can get a special discounted rate and a course date arranged to suit you!
+Discounts available for mutli-person bookings.
+Groups of as few as 3 can get a course specially arranged on a date to suit you!
 Email us for details.